 Periodontal disease refers to a bacterial infection affecting tissues of the bone that support the teeth.
 When the inflammation increases, the teeth become loose as the gum no longer supports them firmly.
 Obesity, on the other hand, is simply being overweight.
 According to experts, the world is experiencing more obese cases among children than before.
 Obesity in children can be attributed to the arrival of the digital world that preoccupies them.
 Physical exercise is necessary to cut down the possibility of a child becoming overweight.
-If you have any concerns regarding your child’s dental health, it is best to contact a professional and experienced orthodontist.
-Karachi residents should always seek immediate care if their oral health is in a bad state.
+If you have any concerns regarding your child’s dental health, it is best to contact a professional and experienced orthodontist in Karachi.
+Should always seek immediate care if their oral health is in a bad state.

 How Obesity Leads to Periodontal Diseases